Py-Kat/py-space-api/README.md

 reason to do so yet.

 To access these, input your
-NASA API key, or leave
+NASA API key or leave
 the parameter empty to use
 the NASA Demo Key.